 A failed furnace ignitor could be the cause of the short cycles.
-If the ignitor fails to heat the gas, then the furnace will continuously try to turn on.
+If the ignitor fails to heat the gas, then the furnace will try to turn on repeatedly (usually three more times) until a safety feature locks the unit from further attempts.
 A furnace ignitor replacement is likely the best solution.
 Call in an HVAC professional to complete the job.

 Furnace ignitor not glowing

 The gas valve then opens, and gas is ignited by the burning ignitor.
 The ignitor will burn out over time.
 When the thermostat communicates to the furnace that it’s time to turn on, look through the louvers of the front cover.
 The ignitor glows brightly when working properly.
-If you don’t see a glow coming from the area, it’s time to replace the hot surface ignitor.
+If you don’t see a glow coming from the area, it’s time to call a furnace specialist.

 The furnace shuts off